1. Gather as much info as possible

 No matter how civil your insurer has been throughout the process, there’s a good chance your dispute will sour your relationship.

-After all, it’s hard to trust that your insurer will protect you from the next disaster when you’ve had to fight them over this one.
+After all, it’s hard to trust that your insurer will protect you from the next disaster when you’ve had to fight them tooth and nail over this one.

 The good news is that there’s no requirement that you stick with your current insurer until the claim is over — and looking around for a new insurer is also an opportunity to uncover significant savings.

-Having a home insurance claim on file will likely cause your premiums to increase, but not every company will treat you as harshly.
+Having an insurance claim on file will likely cause your premiums to increase, but not every company will treat you as harshly.
 The same goes for all of the other factors that can influence your rates, like your marital status and credit score.